etjernst/academic-kickstart/content/various/excel-dump.md

 This is an example from an excellent Excel dump (by Ayal Weiner-Kaplow) on air pollution and health, designed to inform a study on the effects of fine particulate matter on cognition in Kenya

 <iframe style="width:95%"" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSX0cZ8bX76nBnzzyS7EOPGBZ1HxFaWC8n5Imc-FUd0_nnYZUHMSlY-D4_c0sK6JaZak_3TlAgz4bHm/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>

+## 2) Google scholar

+Google Scholar is a great resource, but I find that many students don't know how to use it effectively.
+Here are some slides on how to get the most out of it:

+<iframe src="https://slides.com/emiliatjernstrom/finding-sources/embed" width="95% scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>